ai-forever/SEGM-model/README.md

 ### Class specific parameters

-Parameters in the "classes"-dict are set individually for each class of the model.
-The order of the sub-dicts in the "classes"-dict corresponds to the order of the mask layers in the predicted tensor.
+Parameters in the classes-dict are set individually for each class of the model.
+The order of the sub-dicts in the classes-dict corresponds to the order of the mask layers in the predicted tensor.
 Each dictionary contains parameters for model classes to pre- and post-process stages, for example:

 ```
 "classes": {